-Over 50% of Internet users depend on their smartphone more than anything else.
-Unlike other electronic and digital assistants, smartphones are universally integral devices; everything is found on them.
-The availability of cost-effective options has led to an increase in dependency on smartphones, thus leaving developers confused when it comes to choosing between a Hybrid App and Native App Development.
+Over 50% of Internet users today, depend on their smartphones more than anything else.
+Unlike other electronic and digital assistants, smartphones are universally integral devices; everything can be found on them.
+The availability of cost-effective options has led to an increase in dependency on smartphones, thus leaving developers confused when it comes to the native vs hybrid apps development debate.

 The processors or ICs in place are useless if they cannot facilitate the ideal user experience.
 Thus, even with the best hardware in play, there is a need for a seamless operating system that can host an array of utility apps.
 While significant progress has been made on operating systems with Android hosting a greater number of users, the native and hybrid mobile app development process hasn’t been far behind.